seb-eis/Mocassin/docs/userguide-md/api-model-project-and-context.md

 ### [The object and the indexed world](#working-with-the-model-and-model-context-instances)

 When working with `IModelProject` and `IProjectModelContext` it is fundamental to understand that the C simulator uses indices to identify and access unmanaged data structures while the C# model system works with objects and interfaces.
 The `IProjectModelContext` creates the bridge between these two worlds and allows to translate between the two representations.
-In the following guide pages terms like `ParticleId` or `PositionId` will refer to the index of a `IParticle` model object or `Position` definitions.
+In the following guide pages terms like `ParticleId` or `PositionId` will for example refer to the index of a `IParticle` model object or `Position` definitions.

 The most important indexing principle to understand is the `Vector4I` structure that encodes 3D coordinate information (`Cartesian3D` or `Fractional3D` structures) as a 4D integer tuple $(z_a,z_b,z_c,z_p)$.
 Here, $z_a,z_b,z_c$ are the integer unit cell offsets in $a,b,c$ direction and $z_p$ is the `PositionId` (or id delta) within the unit cell.
 The index $z_p$ is defined by a sorted set $\{p_0,p_1,...,p_n\}$ of all positions $i$ and their fractional coordinates $\vec{x}_{0,i}(z_i)$ that exist within a $P1$ extended unit cell.
 Thus, any `Vector4I` can be trivially converted into a `Fractional3D` according to (1).